Bylaws and SOPs of The American Association of Radon Scientists and Technologists, Inc.

 Sec.
 4.01 Composition of the Board

-The Board shall consist of all Officers, Nationally Elected Directors and Local Chapter Presidents.
+The Board shall consist of all Officers, Nationally Elected Directors and Chapter Council representatives.

 Sec.
 4.02 Election of the Nationally Elected Board

 Board members shall be members in good standing of the Association.
 Officers and Nationally Elected Directors shall be elected by the membership of the Association by a secure, independent internet balloting service, made available and posted to all members in good standing not less fourteen (14) days prior to the Annual Meeting of the Association.
 Special paper mailed ballots will be available for members without internet access by special request to the Secretary.
 The Secretary will also plan for any member who, 30 days prior to the election, requests to vote by a fair and transparent voting process that meets proven special needs to fulfill access requirements under the American Disabilities Act.
 The results of the election shall be tabulated based upon all ballots returned, including both internet ballots and special ballots as may have been cast.
 For each Officer position, the winner shall be the candidate for that office receiving largest number of votes.
 For the positions of Nationally Elected Directors, winners shall be those having the largest number of votes among the candidates, as shall be enough to fill the number of open seats for said Directors.
 The results of the election shall be tabulated by the Secretary, verified by another person designated by the Executive Committee 24 hours prior to the Annual Meeting, and announced at the Annual Meeting of the Association.
 In the event of a tie, the sitting Board will cast a tie breaking vote consisting of a quorum of the Board of Directors.

 Sec.
 4.03 Number of Nationally Elected Directors